99942 Apophis

 99942 Apophis (provisional designation ') is a near-Earth asteroid and a potentially hazardous object, 450 metres (1,480 ft) by 170 metres (560 ft) in size.
-Observations eliminated the possibility of an impact on Earth in 2029, when it will pass the Earth at a distance of about 31,600 kilometres (19,600 mi) above the surface.
-It will also have a close encounter with the Moon, passing about 95,000 km from the lunar surface.
+During a brief period of concern in December 2004, initial observations indicated a probability of 2.7% that the asteroid would hit Earth on Friday, April 13, 2029.
+Later observations eliminated that possibility of an impact with Earth, and it will pass Earth in 2029 at a distance of about 31600 km above the surface.
+During the short time when it had been of greatest concern, Apophis set the record for highest rating ever on the Torino scale by reaching Level 4 on 27 December 2004.